ferguson/https-reflector/README.md

 https-reflector server http://woot.localreflector/ connected
 ```

-Then you should be able to go to `http://woot.localreflector/` in your local browser (must be on the same machine).
+Then you should be able to go to `http://woot.localreflector/` in your
+local browser (must be on the same machine).

-You can optionally run additional clinets one or two more
+You can optionally run one or two more additional clients
-times for more devices using the devicenames `fruit` and `toot`.
+for more devices using the devicenames `fruit` and `toot`.

 # Standalone clients vs. embedding

-If your device is already running node to support the web interface, you can include this module in your node code and avoide running a separate reflector client process.
+If your device is already running node to support the web interface,
+you can include this module in your node code and avoid running a
+separate reflector client process.

 That would look something like this:
 ```